contao/docs/docs/dev/framework/templates.md

 `block_searchable` and `block_unsearchable`.
 These templates provide a basic wrapper for your element or module, including attributes for CSS classes and IDs as well as other attributes, if defined.
-It also automatically displays a headline and provides a inheritance block for the headline section and the content section.
-This is the content of the `block_serachable` template for example:
+It also automatically displays a headline and provides an inheritance block for the headline section and the content section.
+This is the content of the `block_searchable` template for example:

 ```html
 <div class="<?= $this->class ?> block"<?= $this->cssID ?><?php if ($this->style): ?> style="<?= $this->style ?>"<?php endif; ?>>